joncrain/joncrain.github.io/resume.md

 responsible for our third party on site hosted applications, but I have my hands on many projects around the office and can spend time in specific areas as needed.
 Working with a great team and more mature processes allowed me to develop my skills in lots of interesting areas.
-I have lately been working fairly closely on our client deployment and management processes and have revamped our use of Munki, AutoPkg, DeployStudio and puppet.
-I have been meeting with many other departments campus wide and have initiated plans for a campus wide management solution.
+Most recently, I have been working on our client deployment and management of macOS and have revamped our use of Munki, AutoPkg, DeployStudio and puppet.
+It has been a great opportunity to work with many other departments campus wide to initiate plans for a campus wide solution.
+We have had great success in streamlining our processes and have some major plans for the continued growth of the macOS on campus.
 I have also been able to work with our team of developers who mainly work in Python/Django.